SiyaKamboj/cse15l-lab-reports/LabReport5/LabReport5.md

 ![Bash Code](images/bashcode.png)

+As shown here, instead of using nano to edit the file, I am using sed (a Unix utility that parses and transforms text) to find and replace the error in the tests class.

 2. Then, I had to copy this bash file from my local computer to the ieng6 server, so that I can access it when connected.
 I did this by first cd'ing to the directory where the local file was using the `cd /Users/skamboj2022/Downloads/CSE\ 15L/LabReport5` command.
 Then, I executed `scp ./bash.sh cs15lwi23atq@ieng6.ucsd.edu:~/` in order to copy bash.sh from the current local directory to the root directory of the ieng6 server.

 ![SCP](images/scp.png)